 The new Centre marks an important step forward in mental health services for youth in our community.
 The design of the Centre has been significantly informed by consultation with young people and families who need this specialized support.
 Their valuable insight has helped shape the look and feel of the future 3200 m², three-storey facility dedicated to and purpose-built for them.

-The exterior look of the Centre features an origami-like design.
-This "wrapping" of the building uses interesting angles and lines to make the overall structure less intimidating and institutional-looking.
+The Centre exterior features an origami-like design.
+This "wrapping" of the building uses interesting angles and lines to make the overall structure less intimidating and institution-looking.
 The exterior colours are neutral and calming, with blue drawn from the sky, wood soffits and natural greys on the walls to complement the surrounding neighbourhood.

 Two-storey vaulted ceilings will create an air of openness and fluidity from the moment families enter the facility.
 An abundance of large windows will allow for the healing properties of natural and borrowed light to be felt and enjoyed throughout the Centre.
 Nestled into an existing hill amidst trees and greenery, the design takes full advantage of incorporating nature into the design, which has been shown to help reduce stress and illness symptoms.